duduisonfire/rune-maker/README.md

 </p>

 # Disclaimer
-Due to the fact that riot forces vanguard and LoL will probably stop working on Linux, this project has lost its meaning for me, I leave here my protests against riot.
-This implies that the server that provided the runes has been deactivated and the project will no longer work, thank you to everyone who used the program.
+Since Riot forced Vanguard into LoL the game stopped working on Linux and this project lost its meaning for me.
+I am protesting against Riot.
+This implies that the server that hosted this API has been shut down.
+You can still use the code and host it if you want.

 # Rune Maker
 Hello, welcome to Rune Maker github page.
 Rune Maker is a League of Legends assistant